Drag Each Label To The Appropriate Bone Marking: The Simple Trick Doctors Swear By

 6️⃣ Layer 3: Integrate with neighboring structures

 The human skeleton does not exist in isolation.
-In real terms, after you’ve placed a bone, drag a related structure (muscle, nerve, joint capsule) onto the same canvas.
+After you’ve placed a bone, drag a related structure (muscle, nerve, joint capsule) onto the same canvas.
 Many drag‑and‑drop platforms already include a “muscle‑overlay” mode—activate it and repeat the placement exercise, this time pairing bone + muscle.

 • Humerus → Deltoid (origin on the lateral third of the clavicle, acromion, and spine)